 - 1) Scope and General Requirements.
-"Limits of disturbance" must be established on the site plan, indicating the specific area(s) of a site where construction and development activity must be contained. - Purpose for Limits of Disturbance.
-Limits of disturbance are established for the following purposes: - a) Minimizing visual impacts from the development including, but not limited to: screening from adjacent and downhill properties, ridgeline area protection, and protection of scenic views. - b) Erosion prevention and control including, but not limited to, protection of steep slopes and natural drainage channels. - c) Fire prevention and safety including, but not limited to, location of trees and vegetation near structures. - d) Preservation of tree cover, vegetation, and the site's natural topography.
+"Limits of disturbance" must be established on the site plan, indicating the specific area(s) of a development where construction and development activity must be contained. - 2) Limits of Disturbance must be submitted with the preliminary plat. - 3) Purpose for Limits of Disturbance.
+Limits of disturbance are established for the following purposes: - a) Minimizing visual impacts from the development including, but not limited to: screening from adjacent and downhill properties, ridgeline area protection, and protection of scenic views. - b) Erosion prevention and control including, but not limited to, protection of steep slopes and natural drainage channels.

-- e) Conservation of water including, but not limited to, preservation of existing native vegetation, reduction in amounts of irrigated areas, and similar considerations. - f) Wildlife habitat protection including, but not limited to, preservation of critical wildlife habitat and migration corridors and routes. - g) Stream corridor and wetland protection and buffering. - Limits of Disturbance May Be Noncontiguous.
-Limits of disturbance necessary to accommodate proposed development may be noncontiguous in order to best achieve the above purposes. - 4) Maximum Limits of Disturbance.
-For single family residential uses on lots or parcels 4 acres acre in size or greater, the limits of disturbance are limited to twenty thousand square feet plus an additional square footage of twenty percent of the acreage over one acre.
+- c) Fire prevention and safety including, but not limited to, location of trees and vegetation near structures. - d) Preservation of tree cover, vegetation, and the site's natural topography. - e) Conservation of water including, but not limited to, preservation of existing native vegetation, reduction in amounts of irrigated areas, and similar considerations. - f) Wildlife habitat protection including, but not limited to, preservation of critical wildlife habitat and migration corridors and routes. - g) Stream corridor and wetland protection and buffering. - 4) Limits of Disturbance May Be Noncontiguous.
+Limits of disturbance necessary to accommodate proposed development may be noncontiguous in order to best achieve the above purposes. - 5) Maximum Limits of Disturbance.
+For single family residential uses on lots or parcels 4 acres acre in size or greater, the limits of disturbance are limited to twenty thousand square feet plus an additional square footage of twenty percent of the acreage over four acres.